 Once in a while, it can be a good idea to put together a lesson based solely on having fun.
 Such lessons are valuable for building bonds and encouraging cooperation between group members, and enhancing your reputation as a teacher.

 If you decide to implement humor, remember that a lesson learned with laughter is an experience remembered.
 Looking at ways to make your lessons more fun or humorous will benefit your whole class.

 Another way to reduce classroom disruptions is through your expectations for your students.

 It is important to keep high expectations in your classroom.
 Holding your students to high expectations will also raise your students’ expectations of themselves.
-If they see you hold them to a high standard they will begin to believe they can achieve to a high standard, thus increasing students’ self-esteem and confidence.
+If they see you hold them to a high standard, they will begin to believe they can achieve a high standard, increasing students’ self-esteem and confidence.

 You might say, “During this group activity, I expect you to raise your hands and wait to be called upon before you answer aloud.
 I expect you to respect each other’s opinions and listen to what each person has to say without interrupting.”

 Nip Problem Behaviors in the Bud

 When classroom disturbances occur, you must deal with them instantly and with as little interruption as possible.
 You don’t want learning to be interrupted for all of your students because of a few’s actions.